gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/steam_game-specific_troubleshooting.md

 #### Invisible text {#invisible_text}

-Half-Life uses microsoft fonts to display text, see [Microsoft fonts](Microsoft_fonts "Microsoft fonts"){.wikilink} for ways to install them.
+Half-Life uses microsoft fonts to display text, see [Microsoft fonts](Microsoft_fonts "wikilink") for ways to install them.

 ### Half-Life 2 and episodes {#half_life_2_and_episodes}